niekvlessert/audiocodes_syslog_tool/README.md

 This tool has been created to be able to quickly browse through Audiocodes syslog information.
 You can search for calls in a webgui, the information of a call will be displayed in a SIP diagram and it's easy to skip through the call.

+Since Audiocodes changes the layout of the Syslog data sometimes, the script may break on older/newer versions.
+It's currently been tested on 7.20A.204.108.

 It needs some installation work.
 A script has been included that should do the hard work for you.
 This currently works fine on CentOS 7, it's untested for Debian, Ubuntu and CentOS 6 but it should be close for those.
 These are the general steps done by this script:

 - Install postgresql, php, rsyslog, webserver and git